Indiana University Purdue University Indianapolis (IUPUI)

 CENTER FOR VETERAN AND MILITAR (BL-VET-IUBLA)

-Compile an end of the academic year report of activities, data, experiences, and potential improvements of and for women veteran and service members associated with Indiana University.
+Compiles end of the semester report of activities, data, experiences, and potential improvements of and for women veteran and service members associated with Indiana University.

 Experience working with non-traditional college students.

 Experience with veterans and/or U.S. military personnel.

 Basic office communication skills (answering/transferring phone, email, MS Word, MS Excel, etc.).

 Understanding and familiarity with military culture, structure, and the experiences of the student population served by CVMS.